 Incompatible Pool Chemicals

-When adding pool chemicals to your swimming pool, it is important to avoid adding certain chemicals with others that may have negative reactions in the pool.
+When adding pool chemicals to your swimming pool, it's important to avoid adding certain chemicals with others that may have negative reactions in the pool.
 You can avoid chemical conflicts by following instructions on each individual product to see when and how they can be introduced to the pool, as well as how long to wait before swimming or adding additional chemicals to the water.
-Make sure the pump is running on high speed during and between chemical additions, which will help disperse the product.
-You can also add chemicals in different areas of the pool to help prevent adverse reactions.
+Make sure the pump is running on high speed during and between chemical additions, which will help disperse the product throughout the pool.
+You should also add chemicals in different areas of the pool to help prevent adverse reactions.
 Below, you'll find a list of some incompatible pool chemical combinations that should never be mixed together.

-Avoid adding a clarifier like Leslie’s Ultra Bright Advanced, on the same day as a chelating or sequestering agent, such as Leslie’s Stain & Scale Remove, Stain & Scale Prevent, or Leslie's NoMetal.
+Avoid adding a clarifier, such as Leslie’s Ultra Bright Advanced, on the same day as a chelating or sequestering agent, such as Leslie’s Stain & Scale Remove, Stain & Scale Prevent, or Leslie's NoMetal.
 Also, don't use a clarifier while you're in the middle of the stain removal process.
 Your water can cloud up very quickly, and this problem cannot be cleared with filtration.

-Pool Shock with Presence of Metals in Pool
+Pool Shock with the Presence of Metals in the Pool

 Pool Shock & Enzyme Products

-When using an enzyme product, such as Leslie's Perfect Weekly, avoid adding pool shock before or after the enzymes, as the two chemicals are incompatible.
+When using an enzyme product, such as Leslie's Perfect Weekly, avoid adding pool shock immediately before or after the enzymes, as the two chemicals are incompatible.
 Shock can destroy the enzymes you just put into the pool.
 Wait to use your enzymes until after the Free Available Chlorine levels in your pool have dropped back below 4.0–5.0 ppm, or according to product label recommendations.